 Revision breast augmentation can:

-- Switch your current implants to a smaller or larger size.
+- Switch your current implants to a smaller (breast augmentation reduction)or larger size.

 - Switch your implants for a shape that is more suitable for your body.
 For example, you may want to have a narrower base width to enhance the projection of your breasts.